≡ Menu

 And while…

-This may seem like a total rip off, what you might find is purchasing a policy like this and combining it with a low-cost Accidental Death Policy that would provide coverage if you die from a rodeo accident could be your best bet provided that they accidental death policy that you are considering doesn’t also have some type of exclusion for deaths occurring while participating in a “rodeo event”.
+This may seem like a total rip-off, but what you might find is purchasing a policy like this and combining it with a low-cost Accidental Death Policy that would provide coverage if you die from a rodeo accident could be your best bet, provided that the accidental death policy that you are considering doesn’t also have some exclusion for deaths occurring while participating in a “rodeo event.”

 *** Important Note ***

-While Accidental Death Policies are designed to provide coverage against dying in an accident, many will have exclusions for deaths caused by participating in dangerous activities such as those commonly preformed at a rodeo.
-For this reason, please be sure that you confirm with the insurance company directly that you would be covered if you died while competing or practicing for a rodeo event.
+While Accidental Death Policies are designed to provide coverage against dying in an accident, many will have exclusions for deaths caused by participating in dangerous activities such as those commonly performed at a rodeo.
+For this reason, please be sure that you confirm directly with the insurance company that you would be covered if you died while competing or practicing for a rodeo event.

 This is why…

-It’s so important to work with a true life insurance professional because even though you may be perfectly healthy because you do like to participate in rodeos, your life insurance application will become a bit “complicated”.
+Working with a true life insurance professional is important because even though you may be perfectly healthy and like to participate in rodeos, your life insurance application will become a bit “complicated.”
+This brings us to the last topic we wanted to discuss today, which is…

-What can I do to improve my chances of purchasing the “right” life insurance policy for me?
+How can I improve my chances of purchasing the “right” life insurance policy?

 In our experiences here at IBUSA, we’ve found that usually, the “best” approach in helping someone find the “best” life insurance policy for them is to first: